Hungary central bank chief's son buys major media group

-American International Group Inc's new chief executive Brian Duperreault said on Wednesday the company would likely slow the pace of share buybacks and instead spend on acquisitions.

-BUDAPEST, June 28 Hungarian central bank governor Gyorgy Matolcsy's son has bought the publishing company that runs some of the country's largest news web sites, the publisher confirmed on Wednesday.
+BUDAPEST, June 28 (Reuters) - Hungarian central bank governor Gyorgy Matolcsy's son has bought the publishing company that runs some of the country's largest news web sites, the publisher confirmed on Wednesday.

 Hungary's media is increasingly dominated by those close to Prime Minister Viktor Orban, who has faced criticism at home and abroad for stifling free speech, including via a crackdown on foreign universities and non-government organisations.